HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES.md

 - Protecting the logon against brute force – degrade the service means for each time failed logon take some more time for re-login and sending the response back by using thread sleep, and we can return a message that maximum retry has been exceeded, please try after sometime.
 So, each request will take longer time, server can track number of hits against the account.

 - Don’t lock an account out as it will lead to DoS (denial of service) attack.
 We should degrade the service and log everything.
-Don't lock an account out, restrict logon by IP and limit attemts with a cookie.
+Don't lock an account out, restrict logon by IP and limit attempts with a cookie.

 - We should generally allow simultaneous logons by a user from different machine, unless business requirement like banking website, but to not allowing multiple simultaneous logons will have many edge cases which we need to support as-well like unsaved data.